CreatibOfficiel/apaise/docs/NOTIFICATIONS.md

 # Push Notifications Guide

-Complete guide for implementing and using push notifications in your ShipNative app.
+Complete guide for implementing and using push notifications in your Shipnative app.

 ## Overview